DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

         >> import mltools.data_extractors as de
         >> data_generator = de.get_iter_data('train_balanced.geojson', batch_size=10000, max_chip_hw=125, normalize=True)

 *You will need to set the batch size small enough to fit into memory.
-If this does not produce sufficient training data (~10,000 chips) see [the docs](https://github.com/digitalglobe/mltools/blob/master/examples/polygon_classify_cnn/PoolNet_docs.md) for information on how to train directly on a generator.
-(You will need to replace the fit_xy function with [fit_generator](https://github.com/digitalglobe/mltools/blob/master/examples/polygon_classify_cnn/PoolNet_docs.md#fit_generator).)*
+If this does not produce sufficient training data (~10,000 chips) see [the docs](https://github.com/digitalglobe/mltools/blob/master/examples/polygon_classify_cnn/PoolNet_docs.md) for information on how to train directly on a generator using the [fit_generator](https://github.com/digitalglobe/mltools/blob/master/examples/polygon_classify_cnn/PoolNet_docs.md#fit_generator) function.*

 Generate a batch of chips and labels (x and y):